Tom Daschle Fast Facts

 2007 - Co-founds the Bipartisan Policy Center with George Mitchell, Bob Dole and Howard Baker.

-December 11, 2008 - President-elect Barack Obama nominates Daschle to be secretary of health and human services and director of the White House Office of Health Reform.
+December 11, 2008 - US President-elect Barack Obama nominates Daschle to be secretary of Health and Human Services and director of the White House Office of Health Reform.

 January 8, 2009 - Confirmation hearings for Daschle begin in the Senate.